Mercenary Cephalyx Monstrosity

 The cephalyx are masters of transforming flesh, crafting killing machines of meat and bone to fight their battles.
 The Subduer can take specimens alive or dead, ensnaring foes in its nets before inflicting gruesome wounds with its blade.

-- Net Launcher - 6" range, AOE 3 gun that does no damage.
+- Net Launcher - 6" range, 3" AOE, ranged attack that does no damage.

 - Catch - If this weapon directly hits an enemy, you can push that enemy closer and then make a free melee attack against it.

 - Quake - If this weapon directly hits, all models in the AOE are knocked down.

 - Heavy Blade - 1" reach, P+S 16 melee weapon

 - Monstrosity - This is a creature transformed into a killing machine that shares many of the same rules as warjacks - Most notably being big and stompy.

 - Eyeless Sight - This model 1) ignores cloud effects when determining LOS, 2) always ignores concealment and Stealth, and 3) never suffers Blind.